SEMOSS/documentation/docusaurus/docs/How To/Custom Reactor.md

 ## Prerequisites

 ### Install Maven
 **Maven** is a dependency management tool for Java projects.
-When creating custom reactors, you will borrow classes and methods from a **SEMOSS** source that CFG AI maintains through its [Maven Repository](https://mvnrepository.com/artifact/org.semoss/semoss).
+When creating custom reactors, you will borrow classes and methods from a **SEMOSS** source that SEMOSS maintains through its [Maven Repository](https://mvnrepository.com/artifact/org.semoss/semoss).

-Please make sure that you have already set up CFG AI and installed Maven according to one of the guides below based on your chosen setup type:
+Please make sure that you have already set up SEMOSS and installed Maven according to one of the guides below based on your chosen setup type:
-* **If you use the public CFG AI server or Dockerized CFG AI (common)**: [Getting Started: Maven Setup](./Packages%20and%20Prereqs.md)
+* **If you use the public SEMOSS server or Dockerized SEMOSS (common)**: [Getting Started: Maven Setup](./Packages%20and%20Prereqs.md)
 * **If you use a fully local installation***: [Download Required Software](../Advanced%20Installation/Local%20BE%20Install%20Guide.md) and [Change Maven Environment Variables](../Advanced%20Installation/Local%20BE%20Install%20Guide.md/#Change-Environment-variables)

-  _*Fully local installations are uncommon and typically only recommended for users who wish to directly modify the CFG AI source code._
+  _*Fully local installations are uncommon and typically only recommended for users who wish to directly modify the SEMOSS source code._

 ### Create your package directory structure
 1. To get started, navigate to the `java` folder inside of your app project folder.
 If you have not created an app project folder yet, please review the project directory structure [here](../How%20To/React%20App%20Technical%20Guide.md/##App-Structure) first.